 As with our emotional responses, a better reflex response cannot simply be adopted.
 These patterns are literally “hard-wired” into our nervous systems.
 What we can do is guide them into doing what they were designed to do.
 In our not-so-distant past, simply living ensured that reflexes worked out any developmental kinks.
 Most of our great-grandparents grew up in rural areas where they were in constant motion, climbing, running, working, and deeply resting.
 Their fetal and childhood environments were relatively free of chemicals that influence neural and hormonal signaling.
 Additionally, their minds were relatively free to wander, rather than being constantly locked into the vigilance of consuming media.
 They were able to respond to stimuli in nearly the same way that their ancestors had done for perhaps 100,000 years.
 In the last few generations much has changed as we have integrated mechanical and electronic solutions for responses that once were addressed through movement.
 An example of this is the bicycle.
 It certainly gets us around more quickly than walking, and the muscles we use for pedaling receive and send a lot of information to blend with what comes through our vision and balance.
 However, the reflexes that provide lateral stability through the feet are not used at all.
 They are replaced by a learned response that uses the arms and hands for steering and balance.
 We may have experienced disorganization in the lateral stability reflex when we get off of a bicycle after a long ride and feel a little shaky on our feet.
 If you examine this feeling closely you will find that front-to-back stability feels fine, but side-to-side not so much.
 There are thousands of examples like this in our lives, most much more subtle and pervasive.

 To look at reflexes in more detail we can walk through a pattern.
 Initially, the body senses something.
 If this stimulus is recognized by any one of thousands of genetically encoded programs in the most ancient parts of our brains, the brain stem and cerebellum, it will initiate a specific movement response.
-Information about the amount of tension in all of the muscles, tendons and ligaments activated in the response are then feed back to the brain stem.
-This feedback is combined with additional information arriving from the joints, vision and sense of balance regarding movement and body position.
+Information about the amount of tension in all of the muscles, tendons, and ligaments activated in the response is then fed back to the brain stem.
+This feedback is combined with additional information arriving from the joints, vision, and sense of balance regarding movement and body position.
 The aggregated information is compared to the expected signature of the response, which is retrieved from genetic and learned memory.
 If there is a difference, the reflex will attempt to bring the muscle response in line with the expected signature, continually comparing the two.
 This is the learning we do as we develop.
-It will continue to attempt to do this, until it either succeeds or the reflex stimulus stops.
+It will continue to attempt to do this until it either succeeds or the reflex stimulus stops.
 If it cannot bring the feedback and reflex signature in line, the result is stress.

 Stress and learning are incompatible.
 When reflexes are not able to fully develop they can create barriers for learning more complex, volitional behaviors.
-This can be seen in challenges focusing on tasks, social isolation, ability to write or a myriad of other obstacles.
+This can be seen in challenges focusing on tasks, social isolation, ability to write, or a myriad of other obstacles.
 Usually, the challenge has some association with the function of the reflex.
 For example, if we have challenges with personal boundaries, or feel unsure of our personal space the reflex that we call Parachute, which enables us to push back against something, may not have fully matured.
 When this happens we adapt by using our emotional or cognitive capacities to manage the response.
 Having to consciously manage what should be a fully automatic response can create challenges with social relationships and with our relationship with our environment in general.
 Kids who get picked on in school often benefit from working with the Parachute reflex, they develop a stronger sense of their personal boundaries, and feel more able to push back when those boundaries are transgressed.
 The more that reflexes need managing, the less we can trust that we are safe, making us less comfortable in our bodies and surroundings, experience heightened stress responses and focusing on protection rather than learning.

 By looking at the qualities of muscle tone relative to a specific stimulus we can learn a lot about how well a reflex is functioning.
 This is different from looking at how strong a muscle is, in fact, a muscle might respond to poor reflex integration by acting exceeding strong.
 What we are looking at here is the quality of the response to specific stimuli.
 This often is expressed in a shaky muscle response, the muscle becomes weak for that specific stimuli or becomes locked on.
 More generally, if we feel awkward in our bodies or suffer from chronic muscle pains, chances are good that there is one or even several reflex circuits that are not functioning well.
 Many of the challenges we face growing up which we solve with adaptations are related to poorly functioning reflexes.
 It is often surprising to see how a muscle response is influenced by a specific stimulus, and also how muscle response changes after it has been guided into a more optimal response.
 It can be even more surprising to discover that our attitudes and outlook perk up as the pattern improves, sometimes in a matter of minutes.
 Or that we can suddenly do something that had seemed impossible to us a sort time previously.
 Another way to identify reflexes that may not be functioning optimally is to assess specific challenges we may face.